indrajithbandara/deklumpu/_products/activities/balinese-gamelan-class.md

 ---
 name: Balinese Gamelan class
-subtitle: Grace and funky poses
+subtitle: Learn to play the xylophone
 description: We will provide the simple Balinese Attire.
 Our Gamelan instructor will assist you to wear it.
-You will be guided through the basic steps to play the Indonesian xilophone called Gamelan.
+You will be guided through the basic steps to play the Indonesian xylophone called Gamelan.
 product_group: activities
 many_pictures: true
 image: /assets/p/products/activities/balinese-gamelan-class.jpg #for OG and twitter cards